harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 ### Serverless Applications
 For serverless applications deployed through a Deploy Stage in a Harness pipeline, for each serverless function that is deployed in the last month, 0.16 (1/6) Active Service Licenses are consumed.
 We will always round up to the next whole number.
 For example: 0.2 will become 1 Active Service License.
+For every

 Service types that are classified as a serverless application: